 Since the enactment of the ACA, CMS continues its efforts to move away from fee for service payments for furnishing items and services in Medicare.
 As a result of actions taken in 2020 and 2021, CMS has finalized, but not implemented a radiation oncology alternative payment model (RO-APM).
 This model was designed to determine if a site neutral, modality agnostic, episode based payment model would reduce Medicare expenditures and preserve beneficiary quality of care.
-However, due to several COVID-19 related delays and failure to gain stakeholder consensus, CMS has proposed to delay implementation of the model until future rule-making.
+However, due to the COVID-19 pandemic, implementation of the RO-APM has been delayed several times.
+On August 29, 2022, CMS published a final rule in the Federal Register, CMS-5527-F2, that delayed the start date of the RO-APM to a date to be determined through future rulemaking.
 As such, it remains unclear as to if or when CMS will introduce the RO-APM.
 If implemented, it is unclear what impact, if any, the RO-APM and other government payer initiatives will have on our business and operating results, but uncertainties surrounding the new payment model or other initiatives could pause or otherwise delay the purchase of our products by our customers and any resulting decrease in reimbursement to our customers may result in reduced demand for our services.